stark-t/UncertaintyAwareSlumMapping/README.md

 1. **run_split_raster.py**
     - This script splits the remote sensing data into small tiles and creates the labels.
-    - The labels are created for 3 classes: 0 and 1 for background and urban areas, and class 2 for slum polygons.
+    - The labels are created for 5 classes: 0 background, 1 urban built-up areas, 2 vegetation, 3 water and class 4 for slums.
     - All data should be of the same extent and resolution.
-    - Labels are added to the image tile file name and saved in the `data/datasets` directory, along with image statistics used for normalization.
+    - Labels are added to the image tile file name and saved in the `data/datasets` directory.

-2. **run_train_pretraining.py**
+2. **run_train.py**
-    - This script pretrains the STnet using the example data.
+    - This script pretrains the model using the example data.
     - The pretraining is performed on the Caracas dataset.

-3. **run_train_transferlearning.py**
+3. **run_train.py**
-    - This script finetunes the STnet using the example data.
+    - This script transfer learns the model using the example data.
-    - The pretrained STnet is transfer-learned on the Mumbai dataset.
+    - The pretrained model is transfer-learned on the Mumbai dataset.

-4. **run_inference.py**
+4. **run_predict.py**
     - This script creates results and maps using the Mumbai dataset.
     - Note: Since the example dataset is small, the same data is used for both transfer-learning and testing.
-    - In the original paper, a 2-fold split is used for transfer-learning and testing, and the results are merged afterwards.

 ## Results